Geometric Stability Analysis for Differential Inclusions Governed by Maximally Monotone Operators: Applications

 To illustrate, let us consider the case where \(\Phi(x) = \|x\|\) on \(\R^n\).
 As shown in Example~\ref{ex:approx}, the mapping \(\clco(A_0)\) coincides with the Clarke subdifferential \(\partial_C \Phi\) and is uniformly bounded on bounded subsets of \(\R^n\).
 Moreover, a Lipschitz approximation \(F_k\) and a Lipschitz selection \(\psi_k\) have been explicitly constructed.
+In this setting, the Lyapunov function \(V\) and the associated function \(W\) satisfy the strict Hamiltonian decrease condition~\eqref{eq:H2}, with